Links may lead to content or sites outside of this page.

 - Are the comics here appropriate for all audiences?

 - These comics are vulgar, depressing, dark and seem to have a pointed homosexual/transgenderist agenda.
-What is the point of this filth?
+Why?

 - Who is the creative team?